 Rawpixel - Fotolia

-With any major product launch, most consumer technology customers these days will adopt an influencer marketing plan to reach journalists, bloggers, high-profile users and other groups termed as "influencers" by the marketing community, with the aim of generating reviews and social media coverage to complement traditional advertising channels.
+With any major product launch, most consumer technology customers these days will adopt an influencer marketing to reach journalists, bloggers, high-profile users and other groups termed as "influencers" by the marketing community, with the aim of generating reviews and social media coverage to complement traditional advertising channels.

-But when French mobile network operator (MNO) Orange France launched its connected home management platform – Homelive, in 2014 – it understood it needed to target different types of people to spread the word about a relatively new and untested market in the domestic internet of things (IoT).
+But when French mobile network operator (MNO) Orange France launched its connected home management platform – Homelive, in 2014 – it understood it needed to target different types of people to spread the word about a relatively and untested market in the domestic internet of things (IoT).